patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/components/label/label.md

 ## Labels

 ### Elements
-You can further customize labels by adjusting their visual styling or adding functionality to let user click, edit, or remove labels.
+You can customize labels by adjusting their visual styling or adding functionality to let users click, edit, or remove labels.

 ![Different label variants for both nonstatus and status labels.](./img/label-elements.png)